 This Creamy Lemon Tart with Shortbread Crust and Limoncello soaked berries is the ultimate spring dessert.

-I have two favorite flavors when it comes to dessert – lemon and chocolate, though I rarely combine them together.
+I have two favorite flavors when it comes to dessert - lemon and chocolate, though I rarely combine them together.
 In the spring and summer, lemon tends to be my go-to for dessert as I like the light, tart taste in the warmer months.
 This Creamy Lemon Tart is great for a special occasion, however easy enough to make for a special treat during the week too.
-I actually made this for Easter Dinner and it got rave reviews from my dinner guests!!
+I've made this for Easter Dinner several times and always get rave reviews from dinner guests!!

 The press-in shortbread crust I use in this recipe is really easy to make and requires no rolling or chilling.
 The crust does get pre-baked to make sure it's not soggy.
 This is one of the keys with tarts, especially those with custard-like fillings.
 The shortbread crust also adds a nice contrast to the smooth, creamy lemon filling.

 When you're making the filling be sure to cook the egg yolk mixture until it starts to thicken so don't end up with a runny filling in your tart - though it will still taste great if that happens for some reason.
 Since this filling calls for egg yolks only you'll have a bunch of egg whites left over.
 If you don't want to toss them out, you can make some type of meringue, like this Meringue Torte with Lemon Cream or maybe just some simple meringue cookies.